by-student-2017/QM2Thermo/README.md

 - `generate_stencil.f90` (for HCP systems) has room for improvement.
   However, due to the complexity and cost of development, modifications are **not recommended** unless you are an experienced developer.

 ---

-If you'd like, I can combine this with the previous sections into a full `README.md` file and generate it for download.
-Would you like that?

----